cjalmeida/gamma-config/README.rst

 data scientists while promoting best practices.

-**Isn't just using a plain YAML file enough?** Yes, and no. To minimize confusion and help reproducibility we stick to the principal that **all** configuration parameters should be reflected as part of the global object returned by ``get_config``.
+**Isn't just using a plain YAML file enough?** Yes, and no. To minimize confusion and help reproducibility we stick to the principle that **all** configuration parameters should be reflected as part of the global object returned by ``get_config``.
 That include stuff such as secrets, deployed configuration, CLI parameters, external configuration, glue-code parameters, etc. By experience, you simplify a lot